Mu0n/WildbitsOscar64CDoodles/skeletonGame/readme.md

                                     +--> [muTimer0Int.c] -> [muTimer0Int.h]
 ```

+## Usage during runtime

+WASD movement
+1 to switch to MIDI playback (default)
+2 to switch to OPL3 playback

 ## Compiling with oscar64

 Run the following script inside WSL, in folder `...\f256lib-oscar64\doodles` like so: